 If you do visit the Dovre plateau, you can climb the peak of Snøhetta or go for a longer hike.
 Whatever you choose to do, make sure you watch out for the musk oxen; they can be aggressive.

 If you are looking for peaks to climb you can also go to Rondane.
 It has many high peaks but is far less crowded than Jotunheimen.
 The Rondane ranges have ten peaks that are higher than 2000 meters.
 That’s not much compared to the Alps, but in Norway that’s as high as you can get.
-Still, climbing the peaks of Rondane (and many other places) means walking on rocks, as you can see on the next photo.
+Still, climbing the peaks of Rondane (and many other places) means walking on rocks, as you can see on the photo above from Høgronden.
 But you will also find grass and trees below the peaks.

 Trollheimen is another beautiful area to visit.
 There are fewer high peaks, which also means that it’s less rocky.
 In my opinion that makes it more charming, as it is less austere.
-You could try Trekanten (the triangle), a hike of three days including stays at three very pleasant mountain lodges.
+You could try Trekanten (the triangle), a hike of three days where you stay at three very pleasant mountain lodges.

 Are you already seriously considering a hiking trip in Norway?
 In that case, it could be useful to be a member of the Norwegian Trekking association.
 As a member, you get a discount when staying at their cabins.
 You can also sign up for a group hike; there are even special group hikes for foreign visitors.

-At the end of the day, you may be tired of walking.
-And you certainly want to have shelter and a nice meal.
+At the end of the day, you may be tired of walking, and you certainly want to have shelter and a nice meal.
 This is exactly what you get at the cabins of the tourist association.
-At the cabins, you will also have the opportunity to meet many other like-minded and friendly people who can give you good advice for your hikes.
+At the cabins, you will also meet other like-minded and friendly people who can give you good advice for your hikes.
 By the way, Gjevilvasshytta in Trollheimen, that you see on this photo, is included in the Trekanten hike.
-It was recently elected as the most beautiful of all the cabins of the Trekking asociation. .
+It was recently elected as the most beautiful of all the cabins of the Trekking association.

 By the way: Have you considered mountain biking rather than walking?
 In that case, you should check out Rallarvegen, a simple road that was built in order to make the construction of the Bergen railway possible.
 You can easily combine this with a glacier tour or other hikes in the area.